chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 - I find it very efficient to eat this with hands, but that should definitely not be done in public and probably not even admitted in a public blog space

 **Dinner**
-- Protein option: 8 oz salmon fillet (occasionally alternative meat/fish).
+- 8 oz salmon fillet (occasionally alternative meat/fish).
 Salmon broiled in the oven is a great option, but I've also sometimes been using the grill in cases of laziness.
 - Vegetables: Steam half a bag of frozen vegetables
 - Rice: I eat rice on Friday nights and occasionally on other days.
 I hate the cleanup value of cooking rice in a pot.
 Alternatives are microwaveable bags, boilable bags, and rice cookers.
 I think the ease of microwaveable makes that my favorite current option for efficiency, while the rice cooker is probably the best quality.
 - Total cooking/prep time is about 10 minutes, longer if including oven heat-up time